NSC3™ applied to Structure Fire Fighting

 Commanders and field crews can get Realtime Information to make intelligence-based decisions in a secure environment that enables higher awareness of the situation as it unfolds.

 NSC Web App™ a web application that provides a dashboard view through any device that supports a web browser.
-This allows for the Command Center and field locations to be on the same page throughout the deployment at the fire.
+This allows the Command Center and field locations to be on the same page throughout the deployment of the fire.

-NSC Mobile™ enables the video from smartphones to be streamed and recorded and shared with team members.
-NSC Mobile™ also allows team members to see the video stream from drones and other team members phones.
-Other features of the mobile app are Push To Talk, a map and chat capability.
+NSC Mobile™ enables video from smartphones to be streamed, recorded and shared with team members.
+NSC Mobile™ also allows team members to see the video stream from drones and different mobile phones.
+Other features include Push-To-Talk, a mapping and chat capabilities.

-NSC IOT™ enables integration of other devices (cameras, sensors, License Plate Readers…) into the platform.
-If your fleet of vehicles is equipped with mobile routers NSC3™ can add more capability to your investment.
+NSC IOT™ enables integration of other devices, such as cameras, sensors, and license plate readers into the platform.
+If your fleet of vehicles is equipped with mobile routers, NSC3™ can add more capability to your investment.
 NSC IOT™ can be installed to the building video management system to remotely access the feed immediately after fire alarm or 911 call.